NHS CESR Applications for Emergency Medicine or ED Consultants

 Do I need MRCEM to attain a CESR in Emergency Medicine?

-Any doctor wishing to attain Specialist Registration via the CCT route must attain MRCEM.
+Yes, Emergency Medicine is one of the few specialism where there are no recognised equivalents to MRCEM.
+Any doctor wishing to attain Specialist Registration via the CCT route will attain FRCEM in addition.

 What is the indicative period of training for a CCT in Emergency Medicine?